 This foundation programme is aimed at mature students who would like to return to university to study science or engineering.
 Successful completion of the one-year programme guarantees a place on an undergraduate degree programme either in Electronic Engineering, or in the Science faculty.

-Programme details for the 2015/2016 academic year can be accessed here
+Programme details can be accessed here

 BE Electronic Engineering